 Counter-tenor Tim Mead is praised for his “alluring” and “consistently excellent” interpretations (New York Times).
 With his “rich, mellifluous sound” (Guardian), he is recognised as one of the finest across the generations of counter-tenors.

-Mead read Music as a choral scholar at King’s College, Cambridge, before winning a number of scholarships to continue his vocal studies at the Royal College of Music.
+Mead read Music as a choral scholar at King’s College, Cambridge, before continuing his vocal studies at the Royal College of Music.

 Mass in B minor